drmonkeysee/ecs-scheduler/README.md

 #### APScheduler Expressions with Spaces

-The elements of the schedule syntax is delimited by spaces, which APScheduler also uses for certain day expressions.
-Thus an expression like `xth y` must be given to webapi using underscores like `xth_y`.
+The elements of the schedule syntax are delimited by spaces, which APScheduler also uses for certain day expressions.
+Therefore an expression like `xth y` is expressed in webapi requests using underscores like `xth_y`.

 #### Wildcard Expressions